-Acetylene itself is not especially toxic but when generated from calcium carbide it can contain traces of highly toxic impurities such as phosphine and arsine.
+Acetylene itself is not especially toxic but when generated from calcium carbide it can contain traces of highly toxic impurities such as phosphine and the even more horrible arsine.

 The above difficulties did not deter J K Rush, who wrote this rather vacuous article some time around 1905.
 He claims that acetylene was currently being used in engines:

 "Until recently it has not been practical to use acetylene for gas engines, owing to the fact that but very few acetylene generators generate acetylene at a temperature low enough to obtain a purity of gas or quantity sufficient to bring about the practical use of acetylene in an engine, but there are some generators producing acetylene of a sufficiently low degree of temperature to bring about a purity of quality and increase of volume of acetylene to such an extent that cooking and heating with acetylene has not only been made practical and profitable to many who are now using acetylene, but its use is now applied very practically to engines, which have been formerly used with gas and gasoline."